5 more arrests in brazen Louvre crown jewels heist but gems still missing, prosecutor says

 Paris — Five more people have been arrested in the investigation into the theft of crown jewels from the Louvre Museum, but the treasures remain missing, the Paris prosecutor announced Thursday.

-Two people were arrested earlier in connection with the theft, authorities said.
+For now, Beccuau said, there is no evidence of insider help among Louvre staff, though investigators are not ruling out a wider network beyond the four seen on security footage.

-"Searches last night and overnight did not allow us to find the goods," Beccuau said.
+The latest arrests still did not help uncover the stolen jewelry, Beccuau said.

-It took thieves less than eight minutes to steal the jewels valued at 88 million euros ($102 million), shocking the world.
-The robbers forced open a window, cut into cases with power tools and fled with eight pieces of the French crown jewels.
+It took thieves less than eight minutes to steal the jewels valued at 88 million euros, or $102 million, shocking the world.
+The robbers forced open a window, cut into cases with power tools and fled with eight pieces of the French crown jewels, including a diamond-and-emerald necklace that Napoleon Bonaparte gave to Empress Marie Louise as a wedding gift.

 But master jeweler and Parisian gem appraiser Stephen Portier told CBS News the thieves will struggle to sell the gems.